Agent Boundaries

 Agent Boundaries offer network policy enforcement, which blocks domains and HTTP verbs to prevent exfiltration, and writes logs to the workspace.

-Getting Started with Boundary
+Getting Started with Agent Boundaries

 The easiest way to use Agent Boundaries is through existing Coder modules, such as the Claude Code module.
 It can also be ran directly in the terminal by installing the CLI.